rdnd0/bottl/README.md

 - **sign up** - As a user I want to sign up on the webpage so that I can see the bottles I can write or respond too
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
-- **message types** - As a user I want to choose if I want to respond to an existing bottle, create a new one or to respond to one existing of mine
+- **message types** - As a user I want to choose if I want to respond to an existing bottle or create a new one
 - **message create** - As a user I want to create a message so that other people can respond
 - **message respond** - As a user I want to respond to messages from other people